 “[T]he benefit of COVID-19 vaccination outweighs any small, possible risks for new autoimmune reactions or disease flare after vaccination”

 Jeffrey Curtis, chair of the ACR COVID-19 Vaccine Clinical Guidance Task Force

 Similarly, EULAR recommends that the current COVID-19 vaccines, all of which are non-live, “can be used safely in patients with RMDs as well as in patients receiving drugs that influence the immune system,” while the British Society for Rheumatology (BSR) says that “[a]ll patients should be encouraged to receive a COVID-19 vaccine, regardless of treatment regimen or underlying diagnosis.”

-Is there a risk for disease flare with COVID-19 vaccination?
+Is there a risk for disease flare or other adverse events with COVID-19 vaccination?

 While the ACR guidance acknowledges that there is a “theoretical risk” for RMD flare or disease worsening following COVID-19 vaccination, it stresses that the benefits of vaccination are much greater.

 “Although there is limited data from large population-based studies, it appears that patients with autoimmune and inflammatory conditions are at a higher risk for developing hospitalized COVID-19 compared to the general population and have worse outcomes associated with infection,” said Jeffrey Curtis, chair of the ACR COVID-19 Vaccine Clinical Guidance Task Force, in a press release.